- Local SEO

 New businesses are obviously regarded as risky so previous success in business may help.

 Your websites programming language may be PHP, .NET or Java.
 This code needs to communicate with the Payment Gateway which in turn processes the transaction.
 Your web developer uses this code to attach your shopping cart or link information to the payment gateway for processing.
 Most payment gateways offer a variety of languages and options for your web developer to use.
+Our latest approach is in this article on Online Strategies.

 Online fraud is booming in Australia.
 One estimate is $71 million for the year ending December 31, 2008 with nearly half the total fraud on local cards.